 CEUf:

 The Board will arrange for a minimum of one CEUf session each year.
 The purpose of the CEUf session is to maintain and improve the field skills of registrants.
-To maximize the educational value of a CEUf session, the official answers will be given soon after registrants complete their evaluations and hand in their papers.
 Interaction between the participants and official judges will be encouraged.
 CEUf credits used to meet the minimum CEUf requirement do not count toward CEUg credits.
-However, if an RSS participates in more than the minimum CEUf sessions, the extra CEUf credits may be applied to the CEU requirement.
+However, if a RSS participates in more than the minimum CEUf sessions, the extra CEUf credits may be applied to the CEUg requirement.

 The Board will tabulate the scores of each registrant and will periodically review the records.
 These scores are available only to the registered soil scientist and the Board.
 If the scores for a RSS are sufficiently low, in the judgment of the Board, to hamper his/her professional work, the board may recommend that the RSS participate in more than the minimum number of CEUf sessions or do other remedial work.